 It’s that time of year again.
-You want to prepare your students to do the best they possibly can in their GCSEs, without piling on the pressure.
+You want to help students with their GCSE English Language revision, without piling on the pressure.

-We’ve rounded up a small selection of tips, tricks, games, worksheets and all kinds of resources to help with this year’s English language paper.
-So check these out to see if anything might help your class study more effectively and efficiently.
+We’ve rounded up a selection of tips, tricks, games, worksheets to help with this year’s English language GCSE paper.
+Check them out to see if anything might help your class study more effectively and efficiently.

 Just as we included them in our roundup of GCSE English literature revision resources it makes sense to start here with past papers.

-This bundle of resources from TeachIt helps students recap key words and terminology for GCSE English Language, and lets them play some tried-and-tested games and activities, like this printable language board game, to go over important skills for the exam.
+This bundle of resources from TeachIt helps students recap key words and terminology for GCSE English Language.
+Go over important skills for the exam by playing some tried-and-tested games and activities, like this printable language board game.

-At getrevising.co.uk you can filter through the hefty bank of resources and narrow it down by level, subject, examining body and curriculum area to get exactly what your class needs.
+At getrevising.co.uk you can filter through the hefty bank of resources and narrow it down by level, subject, examining body and curriculum area.
+This means you can get exactly what your class needs.